arabdigitalexpression/Mestek/README.md

 ## About The Project

-The story of this project begins in Arab Digital Expression Foundation when we need to make our friends from non profit organizations and civil associations life easier with mangaging there own spaces and renting thier tools.
+The story of this project begins in Arab Digital Expression Foundation when we needed to make our friends from non-profit organizations and civil associations life easier with mangaging there own spaces and renting thier tools.
 We needed to find a online solution for spaces and tools reservations.

 We've quickly evaluated a couple of existing solutions, but they were either too big and complicated and/or too expensive.
 As We assumed that other people would have the same challenge We had, We decided to spend our after-hours time making an open-source tailored platform for the need and it is for free use.